 A Day On the Caney Fork River: Wade Versus Float

 Most anglers prefer a guided float trip on this river for several reasons.
-Fist, fishing out of the boat is more relaxing.
+First, fishing out of the boat is more relaxing.
 Also, visitors on float trips have the chance to see sections of river that wade anglers cannot easily access.
-Finally, there are usually more and better shots at larger fish as well.
+Finally, there are usually more and better shots at larger fish as well during float trips.
 If you are looking for a Caney Fork River fly fishing guide, then I hope you will consider myself, David Knapp of Trout Zone Anglers.
 Here is what a day on the water with me would be like.

 Our trip will be scheduled around the generation schedule regardless of whether it is a wade or float trip.
 The Center Hill Dam is operated by the Corps of Engineers.
 Anglers are not at the top of the list of priorities when it comes to releases from the dam.
 Power needs and water management rank much higher than anglers.
 A normal day will start when we meet sometime between 6:30 and 9:00 AM.
 Depending on generation schedules those times could vary even more.